ErsirMixly1/tiktok-unreposter/README.md

-# TikTok Unreposter

-This script automatically unreposts videos on TikTok Desktop and goes to the next video.
+This Python script automatically detects the TikTok “reposted” icon in your browser and clicks to unrepost the video, then moves on to the next one.
-(I tested this on Brave browser, so here are thing you should know:) You have to click onto the first video in the Repost tab & it will go from there.

-The Bot Makes Mistakes.
+Features
+Detects reposted videos using image matching

+Unreposts them automatically

+Clicks “Next video” to move on

+Handles cases where TikTok tab is inactive

+Works silently in the background

 ## Requirements
 - Python 3